 Ms. Long is a summa cum laude graduate of the Valparaiso University School of Law, where she was note editor of the Valparaiso University Law Review, and a magna cum laude graduate of Valparaiso University.

-- Represented major financial services firm in defense of a number of Title VII, ADEA, ADA, FMLA, Sarbanes-Oxley whistleblower and employment tort cases.
-All have been resolved to the employer's satisfaction.
+- Represented major financial services firms in defense of a number of Title VII, ADEA, ADA, FMLA, Sarbanes-Oxley whistleblower, and employment tort cases.
+All matters won, averted or resolved to the employer's satisfaction.

 - Represented a major multinational fast-food franchisor in Title VII, § 1981 and employment tort case.
 Won dismissal on dispositive motion.